Hair and makeup

 Do you attach the veil?

-Yes, I like to hang around until everyone is in their dresses, attach the veil and make sure everyone is looking perfect, making those final adjustments just before you head out the door.
+Yes, I like to stay until everyone is in their dresses, attach the veil and make sure everyone is looking perfect, making those final adjustments just before you head out the door.

 How should I prepare my hair and skin?

 I recommend clean dry hair for your appointment.
 Washing your hair the night or morning before your wedding day is fine, although if your hair tends to be oily wash the morning of your wedding day.
+Check that your shampoo doesn’t contain any silicon, as can weigh the hair down for styling.
 Clean skin with no makeup on and your normal moisturiser before the trial or wedding.